IngeborgArdoe/training/foundation_english/exercise-06.md

 *Note: Define the Data Filter of the command, i.e. what to filter into the task's data source «Contacts input».
 It should be a *Two-Way binding to Selected Objects in the Data Source «Contact»."Two-Way", in this context, means that if changes are not persisted (committed/saved) in the task, they are brought back to the Comapany-form and the "Save"-botton is made available.* -->

-### 3. Paste new Mail from File - store e-mail under contact
+### 3. OPTIONAL: Paste new Mail from File - store e-mail under contact
 You will now make it possible to create Mail on contacts.
 This task will be similar to the task "Paste new Mail from File (Company)" and we will therefore use this task as a template.

 #### Copying a task and adding Contact Data Source